dayofdoom/KeebGen/README.md

 ## Usage

+The current implementation will generate a simplified layered acrylic case design.
+The parameters of the case are configurable in the [Config file](KeebGen/Modules/Config/__init__.py)

+In addition to the case parameters, you can turn on switch model insertion by setting the config parameter `INSERT_SWITCHES = True`.

 To run the script, launch Fusion 360 and within a design press `Shift + S` to open the script execution menu.
 Run `KeebGen.py` from the menu, and you should be prompted to select a KLE exported JSON file.
 Once you have selected your JSON file, the script will do its magic.
+If you've set `INSERT_SWITCHES = True`, you will also be prompted for a switch model file.

 A number of sample JSON files have been included for testing in this repository, under the `sample-data` directory.